kevingstewart/sslo_o365_update/README.md

         allow: true|false                 -> Create a data set containing O365 Default category URLs

-*O365 Endpoints to import - O365 required endpoints or all endpoints.
+***Required O365 Endpoints to import** - O365 required endpoints or all endpoints.
 WARNING: "import all" includes non-O365 URLs that one may not want to bypass (ex. www.youtube.com).*

     only_required: true|false       -> false=import all URLs, true=Office 365 required only URLs

-*Excluded URLs (URL pattern matching is supported).
+***Excluded URLs** - (URL pattern matching is supported).
 Provide URLs in list format - ex. ["m.facebook.com", ".itunes.apple.com", "bit.ly"].*

     excluded_urls: []

-*Included URLs (URL must be exact match to URL as it exists in JSON record - pattern matching not supported).
+***Included URLs** - (URL must be exact match to URL as it exists in JSON record - pattern matching not supported).
 Provide URLs in list format - ex. ["m.facebook.com", ".itunes.apple.com", "bit.ly"].*

     included_urls: []

-*Excluded IPs (IP must be exact match to IP as it exists in JSON record - IP/CIDR mask cannot be modified).
+***Excluded IPs** - (IP must be exact match to IP as it exists in JSON record - IP/CIDR mask cannot be modified).
 Provide IPs in list format - ex. ["191.234.140.0/22", "2620:1ec:a92::152/128"].*

     excluded_ips: []

-*System-level configuration settings*
+***System-level configuration settings***

     system:
         force_refresh: true|false        -> Action if O365 endpoint list is not updated (a "fetch now" function)